horuslabsio/Starknet-Scaffold/docs/src/chapter_2/subchapter_1.md

 # Installation

-This documentation provides detailed instructions on how to install and set up Starknet-Scaffold, an open-source, up-to-date toolkit for building decentralized applications (dapps) on Starknet.
+This documentation provides detailed instructions on how to install and set up Starknet-Scaffold.

 ## Requirements